borntofrappe/borntofrappe/src/blog/the-webfont-you-may-see.md

 ### Possibly delete old caches

-You could stop and consider only the `install` and `fetch` event, but you'd fell short of the intent of this article — having a process to load and serve a font today, a different asset later on.
+You could stop and consider only the `install` and `fetch` event, but you'd fall short of the intent of this article — having a process to load and serve a font today, a different asset later on.

 To cache new files you change the name of the cache.